punit-k-s/candidate-recommender/README.md

 - embeds a Job Description (JD) and a pile of resumes,
 - ranks candidates by semantic similarity,
 - shows the top-K with relevance scores,
-- and (optionally) generates a short AI *"why this person fits"* summary for the #1 ranked resume.
+- and generates a short AI *"why this person fits"* summary for the #1 ranked resume.

 Built with **Python**, **Streamlit**, **FastAPI utilities**, **OpenAI `text-embedding-3-small`** for embeddings, and an OpenAI chat model for the summary.